ramonarellano/signering-docs/source/syntax-help.rst

 Syntax help
 ************

 This is a cheat-sheet for writing the documentation.
-It is only for internal use, but feel free to browse if you are curious about how we write documentation.
+It is only for internal use, but feel free to browse if you are curious about how we write our documentation.

 All the following examples are for using *reStructuredText* instead of *Markdown*.